arman-daliri/Fatty-liver-datasets-Analysis/README.md

 # Mayo-dataset-Analysis
-Mayo dataset Analysis and Machine learning work
+Mayo dataset Analysis and Machine learning work </br>
+This code try to predict PBC by classification algorithms.